KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 $$y(t_{i})-y{i} = [u(t_{i})-y_{i}] + [y(t_i)-u(t_i)]$$

 where the first bracketed term is the local error, controlled by the user [8], and the second bracketed term is the difference in the two solutions of the ODE at $t_i$.
 Control of local error is an extremely important part of selecting a numerical method.
-Withour a reasonable local error, the results are essentially meaningless.
+Without a reasonable local error, the results are essentially meaningless.
 How to properly manage local error will be further discussed in the [practical use](#practical-use) section.
-For explicit methods, local error can be controlled by manipulating the step size $h$.
+For explicit and implicit methods, local error can be controlled by manipulating the step size $h$.
 Recall that this has direct implications on computational run time.
-Implicit on the other hand has its local error controlled by the tolerance value used to root find $y_{i+1}$, and as such they are unconditionally stable [12].
+Implicit methods do have the additional benefitof partiall having their local error controlled by the tolerance value used to root find $y_{i+1}$, and as such they are unconditionally stable [12].
 This means regardless of the step size, implicit methods are stable.
 This becomes very important when dealing with [stiff systems](#stiff-systems), which will be discussed later.
-This second term is a property of the ODE and is often referred to as the true error [8].
-If the IVP is stable, the true error will be comparable in magnitude to the local error.
+The second bracketed term above is a property of the ODE and is often referred to as the true error [8].
+If the IVP is stable, the true error will be comparable in magnitude to the local error for all time.
 If the IVP is unstable, the true error will grow regardless of the size of the local errors.
 Note this happens regardless of the numerical method, but using methods with lower local error can delay the rate of divergence from the true solution.

 ## Accuracy and Error Estimation
 Error estimation is key to understanding how well the approximation will match system behaviour.
 To estimate error for one-step methods, the approximation is simply compared to the definite integral over the interval.
-The numerical methods discussed have form
+Typically, the definite integral cannot be calculated explicitly as $f$ is unknown, making it impossible to calculate the exact error of a numerical method, however, the error of individual methods can be estimated based off of known parameters.
+The numerical methods discussed thus far have form

 $$u(t_i+h) = y_i + \int_{t_i}^{t_i+h}f(x)dx$$